eclipse-orbit/orbit-simrel/README.md

 Eclipse [m2e](https://projects.eclipse.org/projects/technology.m2e) provides extensions to Eclipse [PDE](https://projects.eclipse.org/projects/eclipse.pde) that allow dependencies on Maven artifacts to be expressed directly in a target platform file, including the ability to wrap a non-OSGi jar as an OGI-bundle using BND instructions.
-This mechanism is also directly support by [Tycho](https://projects.eclipse.org/projects/technology.tycho).
+This mechanism is also directly supported by [Tycho](https://projects.eclipse.org/projects/technology.tycho).
-These technologies are utilized Orbit SimRel to evolve and modernize Orbit's infrastructure.
+These technologies are utilized by Orbit SimRel to evolve and modernize Orbit's infrastructure.

 ### Maven OSGi